zulip/zulip/docs/production/authentication-methods.md

 #### Deactivating non-matching users

 Zulip supports automatically deactivating users if they are not found by the `AUTH_LDAP_USER_SEARCH` query (either because the user is no longer in LDAP/Active Directory, or because the user no longer matches the query).
 This feature is enabled by default if LDAP is the only authentication backend configured on the Zulip server.
 Otherwise, you can enable this feature by setting `LDAP_DEACTIVATE_NON_MATCHING_USERS` to `True` in `/etc/zulip/settings.py`.
-Nonmatching users will be fully deactivated the next time your `manage.py sync_ldap_user_data` cron job runs.
+Nonmatching users will be fully deactivated the next time you run `manage.py sync_ldap_user_data`.

 #### Other fields